 Step 1.
 Free download AOMEI Backupper and install this free backup on a working Windows 10/8/7 PC.
 Then, go to Tools -> Create Bootable Media to create bootable disc.

 Step 2.
 After that, use the bootable media to boot the unbootable computer.
 You need to get into BIOS to change the boot order to allow the computer to boot from the bootable media.

 Step 3.
 It will load to the main interface of AOMEI Backupper.
 If you want to transfer files to another place, here you can choose File Backup under Backup tab.

 * But if you want to copy entire hard drive, you can choose Disk Clone under Clone tab.

 Step 4.
-Then, choose the files you want to backup, and choose the target drive where you would like to transfer files to.
+Then, choose the files you want to backup, and choose the target drive which you would like to transfer files to.
 After that, click Start Backup to execute the task.

 When your system is unable to boot, you can try to transfer files in Safe Mode no matter Windows 10/8/7.
 If you cannot even get into Safe Mode, don’t worry, you can still migrate files to another place without booting Windows.

 AOMEI Backupper is a great tool that allows you to create bootable media, and with the bootable media, you can get all data on the boot failed hard drive.
 It is a powerful backup and restore software, and it is also a great hard drive cloning software.